UEFA Euro 1996: Video game

-A video game tie-in was developed by Gremlin Interactive for Windows, DOS, and the Sega Saturn.
-The Sega Saturn version was the subject of considerable media hype and was a major system-seller for the system in the United Kingdom.
+A video game tie-in was developed by Gremlin Interactive for Windows, MS-DOS, and the Sega Saturn.
+The Saturn version was the subject of considerable media hype and was a major system-seller for the system in the United Kingdom.
+In Portugal, Sega also promoted its association with the tournament through the national team.
+Goalkeeper Vítor Baía later recalled that the Portugal squad had been given Mega Drive consoles to use while in camp during Euro 96, and that the players regularly played them.

 Controversies

 Terrorist attack

 A terrorist attack took place in Manchester on 15 June, one day before the group stage match between Germany and Russia was due to take place in the same city.
 The detonation of a van bomb in the city centre injured 212 people and caused an estimated £700 million worth of damage.
 Four days after the blast, the Provisional Irish Republican Army issued a statement in which it claimed responsibility, but regretted causing injury to civilians.

 The Manchester bombing was the first and so far only major terrorist attack in the host city of an ongoing UEFA European Championship.
 The scheduled match at Old Trafford on the day following the bombing went ahead as planned after the stadium had been heavily guarded overnight and carefully searched; the game, in which Germany defeated Russia 3–0, was watched by a near capacity crowd of 50,700.